Abuzarr123/DevOps-Unit-3-Workshop/README.md

 You should also be able to access the website by navigating to `http://localhost:5000` in your browser.

-> If you're using ACG there are a couple of extra steps to access that - open the spoiler section below to work through those!
+> If you're using Pluralsight there are a couple of extra steps to access that - open the spoiler section below to work through those!

-<details> <summary> Running the Flask app on ACloudGuru </summary>
+<details> <summary> Running the Flask app on Pluralsight </summary>

-If you're running the app on ACG, then we need to expose it to the internet so that you can connect from your machine.
+If you're running the app on Pluralsight, then we need to expose it to the internet so that you can connect from your machine.
 This involves two main steps:

-1. Open a port in the firewall (we'll use `8000`) so that ACG doesn't block the site:
+1. Open a port in the firewall (we'll use `8000`) so that Pluralsight doesn't block the site:
 ```
 sudo ufw allow 8000
 ```